SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10part-2-lets-tax-the-brain.markdown

-        &nbsp;

-        Again simple enough stuff, most of it from the Touch implementation post and you can see the particle manager component added (although because of the spritebatch requirement, I had to move it to the initialise function after the SpriteBatch was initialised).&nbsp; if a touch is recognised on the screen, it launches the “Initialise effect” function.
+        Again simple enough stuff, most of it from the Touch implementation post and you can see the particle manager component added (although because of the spritebatch requirement, I had to move it to the initialise function after the SpriteBatch was initialised).  if a touch is recognised on the screen, it launches the “Initialise effect” function.